UQ-RCC/hpc-docs/Bunya-User-Guide.md

 The `eb -S  searchtext` will return all .eb scripts with a case insensitive match.
 You may need to refine your search.

 The names of sample easy build scripts include one of the following labels that represent the toolchain to be used when building the software.
 As you can see, the toolchains are built upon a specific version of compiler.
+The vast majority of the software for Bunya has been built with one of the Solid GCC based toolchains.

 |Label|Compiler|Status|
 |:---|:---:|:---:|